Hypertriglyceridemia (Type IV)

 Pharmacological Prevention

-- Omega-3 fatty acids to lower triglyceride levels.
+Omega-3 fatty acids to lower triglyceride synthesis

 Non-pharmacological Prevention